-To complete these two research projects you will meet with me in my office (not in the classroom) to discuss the following five progress reports.
+To complete these two research projects you will meet with me in my office (not in the classroom) to discuss the following three progress reports for each research project.

-- 1. Income Project Topic.
+- 1. Topic.
 You will provide a short statement of the research topic you will be investigating.
 There is a form for this progress report.
-I will approve your topic or tell you to come back with a revised or different topic. - 2.
-Income Project Empirical Results.
-We will review your empirical results before you write your final paper.
-Please bring in your preliminary results. - 3.
-Term Paper Topic.
-You will provide a short statement of the research topic you will be investigating.
-There is a form for this progress report.
 You will also show me where you will be obtaining your data.
 Evidence that you have actually obtained your data is best.
-I will approve your topic or tell you to come back with a revised or different topic. - 4.
-Term Paper Empirical Results.
+I will approve your topic or tell you to come back with a revised or different topic. - 2.
+Empirical Results.
 We will review our empirical results before you write your final paper.
-Please bring in your preliminary results. - 5.
-Term Paper Rough Draft.
+Please bring in your preliminary results. - 3.
+Rough Draft.
 We will review a draft of your paper.